dmehra/dmehra.github.io/archive/testers_digest_2017_02_26.md

 ---
 description: This issue's topic of Security Testing was prompted by this week's news of the Cloudbleed security leak, and proof of successful attack on SHA1 encryption.
-Disclaimer: I'm not a security expert by any means, so caveat emptor.
+Disclaimer!
+I'm not a security expert by any means, so caveat emptor.
 ---

 TESTER'S DIGEST